brightBediako/farmlink/README.md

 # 💸 FarmLink API

-## Introduction
+## Overview

-FarmLink is a full-service eCommerce platform for farmers.
-It provides a managed agricultural marketplace where farmers can register, post their farm products, and receive orders from consumers.
+FarmLink is a full-service eCommerce platform for farmers and consumers.
+It allows farmers (vendors) to register, post their farm products, and receive orders from consumers.
+The platform supports robust user roles, product management, order processing, and notification features.

 ---